 On this page we provide a description of several types of wheezes along with audio recordings.
-High-pitched wheezing sounds are compared to a lower pitch wheezing sound using patient recordings and text.
+High-pitched wheezing lung sounds are compared to a lower pitch wheezing sound using patient recordings and text in these training lessons.

 Wheezes are generated by air flowing through narrowed bronchus.
 The bronchial walls vibrate, creating wheezing sounds.
 Wheeze sounds are best transmitted via the airways rather than lung tissue (which absorb higher pitched sounds).
 Thus wheezes are bet heard (or auscultated) near the central airways.